Ch3sh1r3Cat/vue-i18nt/README.md

 ]
 ```

-You can use the directive 'translate' in your HTML template
+You can use the filter 'translate' in your HTML template

 ```javascript
 <template>